2025 Conference on Robot

 Nami Island is a picturesque destination that can be visited year-round.
 Famous for its appearance in numerous Korean dramas, the island is home to a variety of tree-lined paths, including lanes lined with pine trees, ginkgo trees, and towering redwoods.
 Visitors can enjoy a scenic walk along the wooden riverside path or take a photo with the Winter Sonata statue in Gongsaengwon Garden.
 The island can be reached by ferry or via one of Korea’s longest ziplines.

 Dak-galbi is a popular South Korean dish made by stir-frying marinated diced chicken in a spicy gochujang-based sauce with sweet potatoes, cabbage, perilla leaves, scallions, rice cakes (tteok), and other ingredients.
-Although “dak” means chicken and “galbi” refers to ribs, dak-galbi does not actually involve chicken ribs.
-Instead, it is a dish made by stir-frying marinated chicken with vegetables and rice cakes.
+Although “dak” means chicken and “galbi” refers to ribs, dak-galbi does not actually contain chicken ribs.
+Instead, it is a dish made by boneless chicken stir-fried with vegetables and rice cakes.
 Chuncheon, the city where Nami Island is located, is famous for its delicious dak-galbi.

 The Garden of Morning Calm was founded by Professor Sang-kyung Han, an honorary professor at the Department of Horticulture, Sahmyook University.
 The garden, which opened on May 11, 1996, as a private venture, aims to showcase the natural beauty of Korea, along with oriental mysticism and the spirit of the Korean people.
 The design of the garden emphasizes curves, open spaces, and asymmetric balance, reflecting Korea’s unique aesthetic and a sense of classic elegance.